 recently hired to teach in a high-need subject area at a Participating School and selected to participate in the Teacher Tax Credit Program will receive a $3,000 tax credit for five consecutive school years.
 Selected applicants are able to deduct $3,000 per year from the amount of state income tax they owe for each of the five years they remain eligible for participation in the program.
 A recently hired teacher, whether new or experienced, is defined as one who accepted his or her first school year contract to teach at a Participating School for the current school year or for the immediately upcoming school year.

 The Georgia Department of Education (GaDOE) published a list of all Qualifying Schools in the state.
 Qualifying Schools include schools that are located in a rural territory and have performed in the lowest five (5) percent in the state.
 In alignment with HB 32 requirements and intent, GaDOE selected a list of Participating Schools not to exceed 100 from the Qualifying Schools List based on criteria that prioritized highest need subject areas, rural designation, and student achievement on state assessments.
 Details outlining these criteria are included in the resource section of this page.

-The new 2023 HB 32 Teacher Tax Credit Application for eligible teachers is available here.
-If you have questions about the Teacher Tax Credit program, please contact Dr. April Strevig at email@example.com.
+The application for tax year 2023 has officially closed.
+Look for information for tax year 2024 soon.
+If you have questions about the Teacher Tax Credit program, please contact Michael Kobito at firstname.lastname@example.org.

 Georgia Department of Education